 10 of the best movie insults of all time

-Ever been on the losing side of an argument, stewing about it on your drive home, only to later think of the perfect comeback?
-Look to the annals of film history for future guidance, as they’ve been threaded with some of the most cleverly slanderous quips, taunts, and takedowns.
+Have you ever been on the losing side of an argument and then stewed about it, only to come up with the perfect comeback later?
+Look to the annals of film history for guidance, as they feature some of the most clever quips, taunts, and takedowns.
 Few of these quotes are appropriate for the dinner table, but keep them handy in your back pocket in case you ever find yourself in a squabble and need to skewer your opponent with some verbal lashings.
-So many wonderful insults exist and it’s excruciating to cut any from the list but, here are just some of the best – or most varied – movie insults of all time.
+Here are just some of the best – or most varied – movie insults of all time.

 “I’d wish you good luck but you wouldn’t know what to do with it if you got it.”

-When one insult just isn’t enough, use what is truly one of the best pile-on ridicules ever.
+When one insult just isn’t enough, use what’s truly one of the best pile-on ridicules ever.
 It has everything from schoolyard jabs to NSFW curses.

 “You’re just the afterbirth, Eli, slithered out on your mother’s filth.
 They should have put you in glass jar on a mantelpiece.”

 What imagery.
 This invective really paints a picture when you genuinely want to make someone feel worthless.
-It even brings the mother into it, which earns this colorful gut-punch double points.
+It even brings the mother into it, which earns this colourful gut-punch double points.

 “Thank you.
 Thank you for your honesty.
-Now f*ck off and die, you f*cked up slag.”
+Now f**k off and die, you f****d up slag.”

 “I’ll explain and I’ll use small words so that you’ll be sure to understand, you warthog-faced buffoon.”